 Man, 28, dies while in custody on Rikers Island; 16th death at jail this year

-Another inmate has died on Rikers Island, the city Department of Correction said Saturday, the 16th prisoner to die in custody this year.
+NEW YORK — Another inmate has died on Rikers Island, the New York City Department of Correction said Saturday, the 16th prisoner to die in custody this year.

 Erick Tavira, 28 died at the George R. Vierno Center on the island about 2:15 a.m., said DOC officials who did not disclose the circumstances of his death.